Hooks

 Arguments

 --application applicationHome- Path.
 Optional.
 Directory of alternate application home.--extensions extensionList- ColonDelimitedList.
 Optional.
 List of extensions to search, in order for matching files in each hook directory.
 Defaults toBUILD_HOOK_EXTENSIONS.--next scriptName- File.
 Optional.
 Run the script found after the named script, if any.
 Allows easy chaining of scripts.hookName- String.
 Required.
 Hook name to run....- Arguments.
 Optional.
 Any arguments to the hook.
-See each hook implementation for details.--help- Optional.
-Flag.
+See each hook implementation for details.--help- Flag.
+Optional.
 Display this help.

 Debugging settings